Moving to Ireland from the UK 2026: Day-One Rights & Brexit Gotchas

 To apply for a PPS number:

-3. Bring proof of address in Ireland
+3. Bring proof of Irish address (utility bill, tenancy agreement, or official letter)

 Healthcare in Ireland

-1. Register with a GP in your local area
+1. Register with a GP in your local area (see finding a GP)

 Healthcare costs differ from the NHS:

-• GP visits typically cost €50-60
+• GP visits typically cost €50–€70

 Many UK citizens moving to Ireland get private health insurance for faster access to specialists and choice of consultants.
 See our detailed private health insurance comparison covering VHI, Laya, and Irish Life Health to help you choose the right plan.
 For complete information about the Irish healthcare system, see our healthcare in Ireland guide.